 - Keep Jewelry Delicate.
 Big, bold pieces paired with shiny black leggings can end up being too much of a look.
 Delicate chains, small rings, a single watch or chain bracelet, thin hoops or studs is often the best choice when styling leather leggings.

 - Don't Be a Trend Salad.
 Leather leggings are a lot of look, and usually looks best with more subtle of pairings.
-They're not the thing to wear with a cold shoulder or sheer blouse or statement shoes.
 If the rest of your outfit is a bit quieter your leather leggings then can sing.

 - Think Contrasts Not Costume.
-Rocker leather leggings with a corporate blazer.
-Black leather with cashmere in a soft pastel color.
+Some examples?
+Envision rocker leather leggings with a classic tweed or plaid blazer.
+Black leather with cashmere or angora.
 The shine of the leggings paired with chambray or a plaid flannel.
-The way to make these leggings look great is to treat them as though they aren't leather; style them as you would a pair of skinny pants or ponte leggings and you'll have the best results and not look like you're wearing a costume.
+The way to make faux leather leggings look great is to treat them as though they aren't leather; style them as you would a pair of skinny pants or ponte leggings and you'll have the best results and not look like you're wearing a costume.